jundalisay/sp/content/en/material/fallacies/crackpot.md

 In our case, talking to old physicists made us realize how slow or limited their thinking process and scope was.
 As if they had no more mental energy nor excitement to go through new ideas.

-Global warming, food insecurity, nuclear radation (from Fukushima and a possible nuclear war), and lack of nuclear fuusion are all glaring signs that Physics has failed to deliver, unlike computing which has brought the internet, mobile devices, and AI.
+Global warming, food insecurity, nuclear radation (from Fukushima and a possible nuclear war), and lack of nuclear fusion are all glaring signs that Physics has failed to deliver, unlike computing which has brought the internet, mobile devices, and awesome AI.

 Change is inevitable and humans don't want to stay stuck on the Earth forever.